vvelediaz/pdf-viewer/PUBLISHING.md

 - Update README.md with the correct package name
 - Add badge links for JSR/npm
 - Update installation instructions
+- Verify all examples work with the published version
+- Test zero-config setup and automatic worker management

 ## Version Management